rj45/nanogo/README.md

 ## Contributing

 Contributions are welcome!

-Please open an issue if you intend to submit a PR if you want to make sure the contribution would be welcome beforehand.
-This is optional, but recommended if you're going to spend more than a few hours on it.

-For PRs, please at least describe the purpose of the PR, and a brief explanation of what changes you made and why.
-Why is quite important, and will serve as documentation for others.

-Contributions of your own architecture are welcome, but please ensure you have a working customasm cpudef and a publicly accessible emulator with install instructions.
-Other documentation on how your architecture works is also quite useful for those maintaining it as features are added.
+If you spot a bug or an error, and have some time, submit a PR.
+Otherwise an issue is awesome.
+Typo fixes or docs are even welcome!

+Contributions of your own architecture are welcome!
+See [the retargeting documentation](docs/retargeting.md).

 Please be kind to one another and put effort into determining a kind way to share criticism.